VeerOneGPT/galileo-glass-ui/docs/animations/index.md

    - Realistic spring physics and collision detection
    - Support for various body shapes (circles, rectangles)
    - Advanced features like object sleeping and custom integration methods
-   - Direct access via `useGalileoPhysicsEngine` for custom simulations
+   - Direct access via `useGalileoPhysicsEngine` or its alias `usePhysicsEngine` for custom simulations

 2. **Specialized Hooks:** High-level hooks that build on the physics engine:
    - `usePhysicsInteraction` for common UI interactions